Childrens Books about Teamwork

 In addition to recommending books about teamwork for kids, I’ve teamed up with some fellow bloggers to offer you homeschool and classroom resources to teach kids about cooperation!

-You can find these teamwork books at your local library or purchase through the affiliate links provided for your convenience.
+You can find these childrens books about teamwork books at your local library or purchase through the affiliate links provided for your convenience.

 When it comes to teamwork and cooperation, several of our personal favorites are Stone Soup, Frederick and The Giant Jam Sandwich.